optimizacija/advent-of-code-2021/README.md

 In total, it took me bit under 2 months of work in my spare time during the [summer](https://en.wikipedia.org/wiki/Christmas_in_July) months of 2022.
 Indeed, a bit more than I expected, but I followed through and I am proud of the final product.

-Now that it is over, I am happy to share it with *you*, the reader, and the rest of open source community.
+Now that it is over, I am happy to share it with you and the rest of open source community.
 I encourage you to give AoC a [shot](https://adventofcode.com/2021/day/1) if you haven't already and enjoy!

 # Running solutions

-Each solution has its own Rust project.
+Each solution is its own Rust project.
 So, just cd into the respective directory and run cargo in release mode.

 ```zsh
 cd day01_part1/